django18/Js-Jq/README.md

 This repository holds a simple javascript and html based application to fill pixels with colors  by hovering over the drawing area.

 # Extra Features
-Change color
+1.Change color

-Change pixel size
+2.Change pixel size